IIIF/api/source/api/presentation/3.0/index.md

         "label": {"en": ["Current Page Order"]}
         // Sequence's page order should be included here }
-      // Any additional Sequences can be included here ],
+      // Any additional Sequences can be included or linked here ],

   // structure of the resource, described with Ranges